 "EFSA identifies risks to bees from neonicotinoids"(7) and the report states:

-neonicotinoid use to non-flowering crops, would not provide sufficient
+Even if neonicotinoid use was restricted to non-flowering crops, would this provide sufficient

-protection for other non-target species that may visit them, such as
+protection for other non-target species that may visit the foliage - perhaps to drink from guttation droplets, such as

 Pesticide risk assessment already conducts tests on very few species, which are meant to be representative for invertebrates as a whole.
 As it is, assessment only requires that pesticides are tested on: